ComplexRalex/Completed-Games-Registers/README.md

 ## About "_release JAR_" files
 It's recommended to save that JAR file into an empty folder.
 This is because this program **creates a new folder** named ``data``, where all the files are going to be saved and modified.

+### How can I update my JAR file?
+You just need to download the JAR file and put it in the same location as the previous one.
+In fact, you can delete the old one and let there the new one. **Note:** Please read the notes provided in the _release_ versions, so you can finally decide to update or to stay in the same version.

+### [WARNING] If you want to update to a new version from 1.0.0, please read this!
+Most of the game information files (``.json``, inside ``data/game/json`` folder), which can be downloaded from the creation/editing menu of a **completed-game _register_**, won't be accessible if you got them in the version 1.0.0 and want to access them in future versions.
+This is because of a modification made in the name of the files, doing it more compatible with more special characters.

+If you are currently using the 1.0.0 version and you downloaded game information (only ``.json`` files) but you want to update you JAR file, it's recommendable to _delete_ and re-download these files.

+Sorry for the inconvenience.

 ## How to run
 All the ``run`` files are inside of the ``bin`` folder.
 Be sure to run them **at that same location**.